 Moda Health may require proof that services, interventions, supplies or medications (including court-ordered care) are medically necessary.
-No benefits will be provided if the proof is not received or is not acceptable, or if the service, supply, medication or medication dose is not medically necessary.
-Claims processing may be delayed if proof of medical necessity is required but not provided by the health service provider.
+No benefits will be provided if the proof is not

 Medically necessary care does not include custodial care.

 Moda Health uses scientific evidence from peer-reviewed medical literature to determine effectiveness for services and interventions for the medical condition and patient indications being considered.